|Free download of Necrologue (requires Amnesia: The Dark Descent)||Download from Steam.|

 What it does cover:

-- Meeting the creature that had apparently been wandering the Kennels in Black Plague
+- Meeting the creature (the Hunter) that had apparently been wandering the Kennels in Black Plague.

 It’s really odd because Dr. Swanson and Clarence were revived in this game, but their departures were abrupt and their fates were left ambiguous.
 It kinda makes bringing them back rather pointless.
 Other than determining Philip’s survival and his conflict with the Tuurngait, there isn’t much point to this game’s plot.